-- Access the application package on the How to Apply page by clicking on the link found under "All Applicants: Go to the Grant Opportunity Package."
+- Access the application package on the How to Apply page by clicking on the link found under "Direct link to Grants.gov Opportunity Package for Part 1."
 This will take you directly to the pre-populated application package in Grants.gov.
 The package for February and the package for July are different, and are typically posted at least one month prior to each deadline. - 2.
-The Grants.gov "View Grant Opportunity" screen will open, click the red "Apply" button. - You will be prompted to log in.
+The Grants.gov "View Grant Opportunity" screen will open, click the red "Apply" button.
+If the "Apply" button is grey, it's likely that you are either not logged into grants.gov, or that your account does not have the right participant role.
 In order to create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR).
-More information on participant roles can be found here. - 4.
+More information on participant roles can be found here. - 3.
 After logging in, to create a Workspace application: - a.
 Fill in the Application Filing Name field with your organization name, then - b.
-Click the Create Workspace button. - 5.
+Click the Create Workspace button. - 4.
 After creating a Workspace, you will be directed to the Manage Workspace page, where you can begin working on the application.

 Reminder: Grants.gov is a government-wide portal, and NEA staff does not have control of, or administrative access to, the site.
-If you run into technical issues with grants.gov, please contact grants.gov directly at 1-800-518-4726 or via email support@grants.gov.
+If you run into technical issues with grants.gov, please contact grants.gov directly at 1-800-518-4726, via email support@grants.gov, or consult the information posted on the Grants.gov website at Support or Help.
 The Grants.gov Contact Center is available 24 hours a day, 7 days a week.